-As of the date of this prospectus, there are outstanding options and warrants to purchase an aggregate of 12,058,357 shares of our common stock at exercise prices ranging from \$.12 to \$10.00.
+As of the date of this prospectus, there are outstanding options and warrants to purchase an aggregate of 12,164,882 shares of our common stock at exercise prices ranging from \$.12 to \$10.00.
 To the extent that outstanding options and warrants are exercised, stockholder percentage ownership will be diluted and any sales in the public market of the common stock underlying such options and warrants may adversely affect prevailing market prices for our common stock.

 With respect to our \$5,000,000 private offering completed on April 16, 2007, we issued to ten (10) investors five (5) year warrants to purchase an aggregate of 1,666,667 shares of common stock, at an exercise price of \$2.00 per share, which underlying shares are being registered for resale in this Prospectus pursuant to a registration rights agreement with such investors.
+On March 11, 2009, our Board of Directors adjusted the exercise price of the warrants to \$1.75 per share (\$1.25 per share if the warrants are executed anytime up to and including December 31, 2008).
 In connection with the private offering, we also issued to our two placements agents five (5) year warrants to purchase an aggregate of 360,000 shares of our common stock, of which 240,000 shares are exercisable at \$1.50 per share and 120,000 shares are exercisable at \$2.00 per share, which underlying shares are being registered for resale in this Prospectus pursuant to a registration rights agreement with such investors.

 With respect to our \$2,685,000 private placement completed in December 2004 and January 2005, we issued warrants to purchase an aggregate of 2,013,750 shares of common stock.
 As of the date of this prospectus, such private placement warrants to purchase an aggregate of 1,066,250 shares remain outstanding and such underlying shares are being registered for resale in this prospectus.
-Such warrants include (i) warrants to purchase 395,000 shares of common stock at an exercise price of \$1.45 per share, which expiration date has been extended until March 31, 2009, (ii) warrants to purchase an aggregate of 473,750 shares at an exercise price of \$1.75 per share through March 31, 2009, which exercise price increases to \$2.00 per share thereafter until the expiration date of May 21, 2010 and (iii) warrants to purchase 197,500 shares at an exercise price of \$2.00 per share which expire on December 15, 2008.
+Such warrants include (i) warrants to purchase 395,000 shares of common stock at an exercise price of \$1.45 per share, which expiration date has been extended until December 31, 2009, (ii) warrants to purchase an aggregate of 473,750 shares at an exercise price of \$1.75 per share through May 20, 2010, subject to an adjustment of the exercise price to \$1.25 per share if the warrants are exercised anytime up to and including December 31, 2009 and (iii) warrants to purchase 197,500 shares at an exercise price of \$2.00 per share which expiration date has been extended until December 31, 2009.